Hyundai-Kia-Connect/hyundai_kia_connect_api/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8.
+5. When you're done making changes, check that your changes pass linting and tests.
+   Pre-commit hooks use ruff for linting and formatting.
 Most tests require environment variables to supply the username and password and they will run as part of the PR pre-requisites:

-    $ flake8 hyundai_kia_connect_api tests
-    $ python setup.py test or pytest

-   To get flake8, pip install them into your virtualenv.
+    $ pip install pre-commit
+    $ pre-commit run --all-files
+    $ pytest

 6. Commit your changes and push your branch to GitHub::